Colorado Springs, CO Property Tax Calculator

 Estimate property tax for a home in Colorado Springs, CO.
-Colorado has an average effective property tax rate of 0.55%, so a median-priced Colorado Springs home of $460,000 generates roughly $2,530 in annual property tax.
+Homes in Colorado Springs are assessed by El Paso County, where the effective property tax rate runs about 0.46% of market value — so a median-priced Colorado Springs home of $460,000 generates roughly $2,116 in annual property tax.
 Enter your specific home value below for a custom estimate.

 Annual Tax